xFN10x/ModernPictoChat/README.md

 ></h-captcha>
 ```

-Replace the `site-key` with your site key and save.
+Replace the `site-key` with your site key,
+And also replace host with the domain attributed to the site key and save.

 (Your file structure should look like this)
 ![file structure](/readmeimages/structure.png)